kurrik/hackathons/_posts/2010-09-22-twitter-google-news-chrome-extension.markdown

 ---
 layout: default
 title: Twitter + Google News Chrome Extension
+snippet: We'll be building an extension which mashes up Google News and Twitter trending topics.
+If you want to take a look before starting to code, the extension is available in the Chrome Extensions gallery <a href="https://chrome.google.com/extensions/detail/gijhnpblnlmaklpnabpjlngpelkofhih">here</a>
 categories:
 - Chrome extensions
 - html5
 ---
+We'll be building an extension which mashes up Google News and Twitter trending topics.
+If you want to take a look before starting to code, the extension is available in the Chrome Extensions gallery here: [https://chrome.google.com/extensions/detail/gijhnpblnlmaklpnabpjlngpelkofhih]()

 ## Step 1: Requirements

 To write an extension, make sure you have the following installed:
  * Google Chrome
  * A text editor

-## Step 2: Writing your first Extension

 If you want to use experimental features, you should download a recent nightly build of Chromium.
 You can get these for all 3 platforms here:
  [http://build.chromium.org/buildbot/snapshots/]() - just unzip and run the executable inside (it won't overwrite your current Chrome install).

-We'll be building an extension which mashes up Google News and Twitter trending topics.
-If you want to take a look before starting to code, the extension is available in the Chrome Extensions gallery here: [https://chrome.google.com/extensions/detail/gijhnpblnlmaklpnabpjlngpelkofhih]()
+## Step 2: Writing your first Extension

 Create a folder somewhere on your computer to contain your extension's code.
 Inside your extension's folder, create a text file called **manifest.json**, and put this in it: